Wallace Smith (illustrator): Pendleton Round-Up Poster

-He was the author of the illustration for Pendleton Round Up Association.
+He was the author of the illustration for the Pendleton Round-Up Association.
 Round-Up organizers paid Smith $250 for the drawing, copyrighted it in 1925, and began using it as the event's logo.
 There's no estimating how many times since then the image has been reproduced or seen.
 Many decades later, the picture still symbolizes at a glance the essence of rodeo competition.
 The story behind the image is, in 1924, a young talented author and artist, Wallace Smith, asked for and received permission to gain access to the arena during the rodeo for the purpose of making sketches of bucking horses.
 After three busy days working in the arena and sitting on the north arena fence, he came up with his answer to the thought of creating a bucking horse that would properly symbolize the round up's slogan, "LET 'ER BUCK".
 The life of that vivid frontispiece of his Oregon Sketches had pleased the bronco-busters so much that they have adopted it as the official poster of the annual Pendleton Round-Up.

 In Oregon Sketches Wallace Smith gives glimpses of the new and glorified West, a West that is a revival of all that tradition has contributed to the term, including cowboys and Indians, guns and war paint… As a picture of some of the swiftly changing phases of the West the book is of value.